 Samurai was very much in existence ages ago in Japan.
 In fact, samurai is an important part of Japan’s political system in the old days.
 They were part of bureaucracy and military systems.

 There are more to samurai than armour, sword, military strategy and the fights alone.
 The tea ceremony, rock gardens, poetry and ink painting are part of samurai’ traditions that still live in Japan until today.

 There are number of villages that once were homes to samurai scattered around Japan.
-Nagamachi, Kanazawa is one of those samurai villages preserved to the original shapes.
+Nagamachi, Kanazawa is one of those samurai villages that was preserved to its original shapes.
 Nagamachi is popular amongst both foreign and domestic tourists.
 It’s a must see place while in Kanazawa.

 After the main entrance is a corridor that heads to Nomura Samurai’s ceremony room.
-Entrance to the ceremony room is not allowed but taking pictures from the corridor absolutely are fine.
+Entrance to this ceremony room is not allowed but taking pictures from the corridor absolutely is fine.

 The “Sudare” means rattan or bamboo blind that are used to shield the room/house from the sunshine.
-When place inside one particular room like this, Sudare signals the importance of the room.
+When it is placed inside one particular room like this, Sudare signals the importance of the room.

 One of the most prominent features of the house is its garden.
 It’s so stunning that you want to sit still, relax and lose in time.

 There are many beautiful garden in Japan but a garden inside an old house like this can only be found here Nomura Samurai house in Kanazawa.
 For this reason alone, many drama and commercial scenes are shot at this garden.

 On the left side of the garden is a separate building that leads to a tearoom.
 Unlike in a regular house, these stairs are made of natural stones.
 Somehow this part of the house looks relatively new.